-In particular, for clients seeking to optimise our legacy software modernisation service, WordPress has gradually moved further down the line as a contender for developing modern websites and applications due to its difficulty to maintain over time.
+For clients seeking to optimise our legacy software modernisation service, WordPress has gradually moved further down the line as a contender for developing modern websites and applications due to its difficulty to maintain over time.

-Essentially, compared to WordPress, Statamic is incredibly easy to manage; no more plugin after plugin to further complicate the system!
+Compared to WordPress, Statamic is incredibly easy to manage; no more plugin after plugin to further complicate the system!

 Pros of WordPress

 WordPress comes with multiple themes, which you can use as they appear or draw inspiration when conceptualising the look of your website.
 These themes are great for small business owners and bloggers beginning their CMS journeys.

 Nowadays, a mobile-friendly app is paramount to developers and mobile users alike.
 The built-in WordPress themes are designed for mobile, web and tablet devices, ensuring the website appears as it should on whichever device your customer may use.

 There are hundreds of plugins available for WordPress that cater to various needs.
 Be it search engine optimisation (SEO) tips, a fast caching engine or a spam comment cleaner; you can be sure to find relevant plugins for your website.